storj-archived/kfs/doc/performance-testing.md

 ![Summary Chart](/doc/img/performance-test-overview-kfs-vs-vanilla.png)

-Upon closer inspection the data show that in every category the mean execution time is lower for KFS for all categories.
+Upon closer inspection the data shows that in every category the mean execution time is lower for KFS for all categories.
 As for variance, vanilla LevelDB is vastly greater than KFS for writes and unlinks but more consistent for reads.